 Foreign employees who come to work in the Netherlands temporarily qualify for the 30% ruling under certain circumstances.
 The ruling means that the employer is entitled to pay the employee a tax-free remuneration to cover the extra costs of their stay in the Netherlands (extraterritorial costs).
 The compensation amounts to 30% of the salary, including the compensation, or 30/70 of the salary excluding the compensation.
-The condition is that, based on this salary, the employee is not entitled to prevention of double taxation.
 If the employer reimburses more than the maximum amount, this salary is subject to wage tax.
 The employer may deduct a final levy on this additional amount.
-Since 01 January 2019 the disposition is only valid for a maximum period of 5 years.
-Up until 2019 this was 8 years.
-A transitional ruling applies for employees who already used this scheme before 2019.
-For this group the change comes into effect on 01 January 2021.
+Since 01 January 2019 the disposition is only valid for a maximum period of 5 years

-Conditions for qualification for the 30% rule
+Conditions for qualification for the 30% ruling

-- 1. The employee is hired from abroad; and - 2.
-The employee has a specific expertise that is scarce or not available at all on the Dutch employment market.
+1. The employee is hired from abroad; and

+- 2. The employee has a specific expertise that is scarce or not available at all on the Dutch employment market.
 This is called the scarcity and expertise requirement.
 For this specific expertise the legislator introduced a salary standard; and - 3.
 The employee has lived in the 24 months preceding the first working day in the Netherlands more than 150 km from the Dutch border.

 An employee is regarded as fulfilling the conditional specific expertise if the employee's remuneration exceeds a defined salary standard.
 The salary standard is indexed annually.
-For 2022 the salary standard is fixed at a taxable annual salary of \in 39,467 (2021: \in 38,961) or \in 56,381 including the 30% allowance (2021: \in 55,658).
-This salary standard of \in 39,467 (2022) is excluding the final levy components and thus excluding the 30% allowance.
+For 2023 the salary standard is fixed at a taxable annual salary of $\in$ 41,954 or $\in$ 59,934 including the 30% allowance This salary standard of $\in$ 41,954 is excluding the final levy components and thus excluding the 30% allowance.
 In most cases no more specific check is made for scarcity, but this is done if for example all the employees with a particular expertise meet the salary standard.
 The following factors are then taken into account:

-- a.
-The level of the training followed by the employee; - b.
-The experience of the employee relevant for his job; - c.
-The pay level of the present job in the Netherlands in relation to the pay level in the employee's country of origin.
+- a) The level of the training followed by the employee; - b) The experience of the employee relevant for his job; - c) The pay level of the present job in the Netherlands in relation to the pay level in the employee's country of origin.

 For scientists and employees who are physicians in training as specialists there is no salary standard.
-For employees coming in who are aged under 30 years and have completed their Master's degree there is a reduced salary standard of € 30,001 for 2022 (2021: € 29,616) or € 42,858 (2022) including the 30% allowance.
+For employees coming in who are aged under 30 years and have completed their Master's degree there is a reduced salary standard of € 31,891 for 2023 or € 45,558 (2023) including the 30% allowance.